MohamedWalidd/Hearthstone/README.md

 Current hero is at the bottom of the screen and opponent is at the top
 ----
 How to use heros' powers:
-click on the hero power button in the current hero panel Mage and Priest hero power: you must first select target minion before clicking on hero power
+click on the hero power button in the current hero panel.

+Mage and Priest hero power:
+you must first select target minion before clicking on hero power
 ----